 To understand whether selective participation is a persistent phenomenon, or perhaps just a onetime error, we also estimate a specification in which we include the lagged dependent variable.
 For the purpose of this test, we use data from the 2014 elections in which we observe a random and representative sample of the voters.
 We link these voters to their turnout behavior in the 2010 election.
 If selective electoral participation is persistent, we ought to see a positive correlation between past selective abstention and selective abstention today.
 This is, indeed, the case (columns 2 and 4 in Table 1).
 In fact, past selective turnout turns out to be by far the strongest predictor of selective turnout in the current election: voters who selectively abstained in the 2010 elections are 12.6 - 16.46 percentage points more likely to abstain again four years later.
+This stickiness in selective abstention resonates with what has been documented in the context of voter turnout decisions (Bechtel, Hangartner, and Schmid 2018; Garmann 2020).

 Note also that not all of our descriptive results persist when we control for the lagged dependent variable.
 In particular, the regression coefficients for Years in municipality and Immigrant are no longer statistically significant.
 The latter even changes its sign when the additional covariate is included.
 The regression coefficient for Unemployed is marginally significant in column (2) but insignificant in column (4).
 Many of the estimates also tend towards zero when we control for lagged (selective) abstention.
 The discrepancies may be partially due to differences in the 2014 sample and the overall population.
-In Appendix Table B5, we rerun the analyses in the odd columns using the same sample of voters in 2010.
+In Appendix Table B6, we rerun the analyses in the odd columns using the same sample of voters in 2010.
 These results are very similar to the correlations that we find in the 2014 sample.